DukeCHSI/GeM-LR/README.md

 This repository contains the Matlab codes for estimating GeM-LR (v1.0) by EM algorithm and perform discriminative variable selection (DIME).
 This tool is the results of the publication entitled "GeM-LR: Discovering predictive biomarkers for small datasets in vaccine studies".

-When using this code in your research, please cite the publication: Lin L, Spreng RL, Seaton KE, Dennison SM, Dahora LC, Schuster DJ, Sawant S, Gilbert P, Fong Y, Kisalu N, Pollard AJ, Tomaras GD, and Li J. GeM-LR: Discovering predictive biomarkers for small datasets in vaccine studies.
+When using this code in your research, please cite the publication: Lin L, Spreng RL, Seaton KE, Dennison SM, Dahora LC, Schuster DJ, Sawant S, Gilbert P, Fong Y, Kisalu N, Pollard AJ, Tomaras GD, and Li J. (2024) GeM-LR: Discovering predictive biomarkers for small datasets in vaccine studies.
 [JOURNAL NAME, VOLUME, PAGE. https://doi.org/XX.XXXX/... will appear here].

-Alternatively, please cite this repository as Lin L, Spreng RL and Li J. GeM-LR: An EM based algorithm for performing discriminative variable selection (DIME) [Computer Software] (2023).
+Alternatively, please cite this repository as Lin L and Li J. GeM-LR: Algorithms for estimating generative mixture of logistic regression and performing Discriminative Variable Selection (DIME) [Computer Software] (2023).

 ## Getting Started: